spacetwitter/spacetwitter.github.io/mc-info/install/loader-install.md

 Then, you need to log into your Microsoft account to confirm you own Minecraft.
 This is secure.

 At this point, you should be presented with a window that shows various modpacks etc, the home screen of Modrinth.
-If so, you can move onto the next article, ["How to install the modpack"](https://spitter.space/mc-info/pack-install)!
+If so, you can move onto the next page, ["How to install the modpack"](https://spitter.space/mc-info/pack-install)!

 ## The Raw Fabric Method (Slightly more difficult, only use if you can't use / don't want to use Modrinth!)